CTFd/koth-agent/README.md

 - The `dist` folder contains compiled agents for different operating systems.
 - The `src` folder contains the source code for the agent.
-- The `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application)
+- The `/example` folder contains the files for an example web application used to demonstrate how the agent interacts with other applications, [as shown here](#example-application).

 ## How to use the agent